Kent R. Weeks: Biography

-Dr. Weeks' professional career began with his appointment as Professor of Anthropology at American University in Cairo for the academic year 1971–72.
-Later he was appointed assistant Curator of Egyptian Art at the Metropolitan Museum of Art, then assistant Professor at the University of Chicago and Director of its Institute in Luxor (Chicago House), then professor at the University of California, Berkeley, and in 1988 he became a professor of Egyptology at The American University in Cairo.
+Weeks's professional career began with his appointment as professor of anthropology at American University in Cairo for the academic year 1971–72.
+Later he was appointed assistant curator of Egyptian art at the Metropolitan Museum of Art, then assistant professor at the University of Chicago and director of its institute in Luxor (Chicago House), then professor at the University of California, Berkeley, and in 1988 he became a professor of Egyptology at The American University in Cairo.
 His wife, Susan Weeks, was also an archaeologist and a gifted artist before her death in December 2009.

-In 1978, Weeks devised and launched the Theban Mapping Project-an exceedingly ambitious plan to photograph and map every temple and tomb in the Theban Necropolis.
+In 1978, Weeks devised and launched the Theban Mapping Project—an ambitious plan to photograph and map every temple and tomb in the Theban Necropolis.
 As part of this project, Weeks introduced hot air ballooning to the Luxor area with the intent of making inexpensive aerial surveys, which grew into an important part of the local tourist industry.
 However, a more important achievement of the Project was its 1995 discovery of the identity, and vast dimensions, of KV5, the tomb of the sons of Ramesses II in the Valley of the Kings.

 In 1996, Weeks received the Golden Plate Award of the American Academy of Achievement.

-On 12 December 2009, Susan Howe Weeks, Kent Weeks wife of 43 years, died.
+On 12 December 2009, Susan Howe Weeks, Kent Weeks's wife of 43 years, died.

 In 2011, Dr. Weeks founded the Theban Mapping Project (TMP) Library as a “public” or open library.
 It includes books in English and Arabic on Egyptology, archeological methodology, conservation, and management plans of sites around the world.
 It was originally located in a small house down a small lane.